ssaily/tms-demo/infra/README.md

 - PostgreSQL database
 - Flink Job for processing observations
 - Topics, Users and ACLs for Kafka
+- Clickhouse for storing weather observations
-- M3 Time Series database
+- M3 Time Series database for Prometheus monitoring

 You should copy the ```secrets.tfvars.template``` file to ```secrets.tfvars``` and fill in your Aiven project name, token and cloud region.
 After that you can run